Light-Emitting-Diode

 • The other side (p-type) has spaces (holes) for electrons.

-• The color of the light depends on the materials used.
-For example:
+• The color of the light depends on the materials used in the semiconductor.
+For example, gallium arsenide creates red light, while gallium nitride creates blue light.

 This is why LEDs come in various colors, from soft white to bright green.